Value existence for zero-sum ergodic stochastic differential games: The existence of the value of our SDGs

-Considering the introduction of Brownian motion $B^1$, we regard the game problem with dynamics \eqref{dynamics}, ergodic payoff given by \eqref{equ 2.2} under the underlying filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t^B)_{0\leq t\leq T},$ $P)$ as \emph{the original game problem} throughout this section, in order to clarify its independence from $B^1$. { \begin{remark} It is worth noting that the admissible control $(u,v)\in\mathcal{U}\times\mathcal{V}$ is $\mathbb{F}^B$-progressively measurable instead of $\mathbb{F}^W$-progressively measurable used in \cite{S1996}.
-The main reason is that we limit ourselves to the original game problem, which seems have nothing to do with the additional Brownian motion $B^1$ and its generating filtration.
+Concerning the Brownian motion $B^1$, we regard the game problem with dynamics \eqref{dynamics}, ergodic payoff given by \eqref{equ 2.2} under the underlying filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t^B)_{0\leq t\leq T},$ $P)$ as \emph{the original game problem} throughout this section, and we clarify its independence from $B^1$. { \begin{remark} It is worth noting that our admissible controls $(u,v)\in\mathcal{U}\times\mathcal{V}$ are $\mathbb{F}^B$-progressively measurable instead of the $\mathbb{F}^W$-progressively measurable ones used in \cite{S1996}.
+The main reason is that we limit ourselves to the original game problem, which seems to have nothing to do with the additional Brownian motion $B^1$ and its generated filtration.
 The introduction of the Brownian motion $B^1$ is only used as a tool to approximate the original dynamics by a class of non-degenerate processes.
-If we consider $\mathbb{F}^W$-progressively measurable admissible controls, then the original game problem including dynamics and ergodic payoff, even an optimal pair of admissible controls (if it exists), will be affected by the choice of this additional information filtration.
-As a result, it will be easier for players to choose the optimal control in $\mathbb{F}^B$-admissible control sets and it may facilitate for possible numerical computations. \end{remark} } The following lemma shows the convergence of the solution $X^{r,x,u,v}$ when $r$ tends to $ 0$. \begin{lemma} Suppose that the assumptions (H1)-(H3) are satisfied.
+If we consider $\mathbb{F}^W$-progressively measurable admissible controls, then the original game problem including dynamics and ergodic payoff, and so the optimal pair of admissible controls (if exists) will be affected by the choice of this additional information generated by filtration $\mathbb{F}^W$.
+As a result, our approach will make it easier for players to choose the optimal control in $\mathbb{F}^B$-admissible control sets and it may facilitate possible numerical computations. \end{remark} } The following lemma shows the convergence of the solution $X^{r,x,u,v}$, when $r$ tends to $ 0$. \begin{lemma} Suppose that Assumptions (H1)-(H3) are satisfied.
 Let $X^{x,u,v}$ and $X^{r,x,u,v}$ be the unique solution of SDE \eqref{dynamics} and \eqref{dynamics+r}, respectively.
 Then there exists a constant $C$ such that for all $t>0$ and $(x,u,v)\in\mathbb{R}^n\times\mathcal{U}\times\mathcal{V}$,

 \end{lemma}